Topics Held "Regular Meeting with the European Federation of Pharmaceutical Industries and Associations (EFPIA)

 Printable PDF

-The European and American Subcommittees of the International Committee of the Pharmaceutical Manufacturers Association of Japan (PMAJ) hold regular meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Pharmaceutical Manufacturers Association (Leem), and the German Association of Research-based Pharmaceutical Industries (vfa) every year as part of activities to cooperate with European and American governments and pharmaceutical organizations and to resolve international issues.
+The JPMA International Affairs Committee's European & American Subcommittee holds regular meetings with the European Federation of Pharmaceutical Industries and Associations (EFPIA), the Association of the British Pharmaceutical Industry (ABPI), the French Association of the Pharmaceutical Industry (Leem), and the German R&D-based Pharmaceutical Industry Association (vfa) every year as part of its activities to resolve international issues in cooperation with governments and pharmaceutical organizations in Europe and the United States.
 The 2023 meeting with EFPIA was held on November 7 in a hybrid face-to-face and online format, and was a lively exchange of views on current European and Japanese policy issues and the state of industry advocacy.

 The venue The venue